An Earth Day Conversation with Xiuhtezcatl Martinez

 As you may already know, Xiuhtezcatl Martinez is now a member of the Bioneers Board of Directors.
-The 16-years old hip-hop artist is one of the main voices of his generation in the fight against climate change.
-As part of Bioneers’ celebration of Earth Day, we talked to him about why it’s important for young people to be engaged in matters they care about.
-He also shared his biggest victories throughout his journey as an environmental activist – the latest one being a win on Fracking at a Denver hearing last March, to which he refers in the interview below.
+The burgeoning young hip-hop artist is one of the main voices of his generation in the fight against climate change.
+As part of Bioneers’ celebration of Earth Day 2017, we talked to him about why it’s important for young people to be engaged in matters they care about.
+He also shared his biggest victories throughout his journey as an environmental activist.

 Feeling inspired?
 Then share this with your friends and support us in elevating the voice and message of a generation!

 Bioneers: How did your relationship with Bioneers start?

 Xiuhtezcatl Martinez: I think I was invited to speak at Bioneers for the first time in 2012 or 2013.
 It was such an incredible opportunity to be immersed in a community where there’s a strong representation of youth and of Indigenous peoples, I was stoked by that.
 I hadn’t really seen that in a whole of other places, Bioneers really captured the importance of diversity of ideas in this movement.
 It was fun, it was beautiful, it was one of my first times in California and I continued to return ever since.
 From the organizers to the attendees, everybody was stoked to be a part of this monumental shift.

 Bioneers: Why is it important for you to be a part of our Board of Directors and how will the organization benefit from it?